isuruperera/csebot/data/nlu.md

 - Why do you need it
 - why do you need to know that?
 - could you explain why you need it?

+## intent:login
+- can I login?
+- can I log in?
+- login
+- Login
+- log in
+- Log in
+- I want to login
+- I wanna login
+- I would like to login

+## intent:log_out
+- Log out
+- Logout
+- I want to logout
+- I want to log out